-Sellers.json together with SupplyChain object is the latest specification released by IAB Tech Lab in April 2019.
-It helps advertisers check on the stage of the bid request whether the certain reseller has permission for the publisher’s inventory distribution within the advertising chain.
-These anti-fraud solutions are aimed to guarantee the safety and transparency of traffic resale allowing ad buyers to track which direct and intermediary sellers have been involved in every bid request.
+Sellers.json, together with the SupplyChain Object, is the latest specification released by IAB Tech Lab in April 2019.
+It helps advertisers check on the stage of the bid request and whether the specific reseller has permission for the publisher’s inventory distribution within the advertising chain.

 How does sellers.json & Supply Chain Object work?

 - Sellers.json has similar functions as ads.txt.
-However, there is a JSON format is applicable instead of TXT (The JSON format is easier for humans to read and write).
-Sellers.json is placed in the root of the SSP domain and it is publicly available.
-The mechanism allows listing authorized ad tech vendors which are in partnership with a supply-side platform.
+However, a JSON format is applicable instead of .txt (The JSON format is more manageable for humans to read and write).
+It is also placed in the root of the supply-side platform (SSP) or Ad Exchange domain, and it is publicly available.
+The mechanism allows listing authorized ad tech vendors in partnership with an SSP.

-- SupplyChain object is the second specification working along with sellers.json.
-This mechanism runs on the DSP side and helps buyers to watch so-called ‘nodes’ which determines every active reseller during the bid request.
-All vendors are automatically checked with parties IDs listed in ads.txt placed on the publisher’s side.
+- SupplyChain Object is the second specification working along with sellers.json.
+This mechanism runs on the demand-side platform and helps buyers to watch so-called ”nodes,” which determine every active reseller during the bid request.
+All vendors are automatically checked with parties’ IDs listed in ads.txt placed on the publisher’s side.
 Hence, the buyer/ advertiser may verify if vendors are in a partnership with the original seller.

-- Sellers.json and SupplyChain object are compatible with the open real-time bidding version 2.5 and 3.0.
+- Sellers.json and SupplyChain object are compatible with the Open Real-Time Bidding versions 2.5 and 3.0.
 Ad tech vendors are responsible for hosting the files.

-Let’s say a publisher works with a supply-side platform to sell their inventory.
+A publisher works with a supply-side platform to sell his ad inventory.
 When the SSP sends an offer to the demand-side platform, ads.txt will display the following information: